 The omega-3 fatty acids in fish are good for your heart.
 Find out why the heart-healthy benefits of eating fish usually outweigh any risks.By Mayo Clinic Staff

-If you're worried about heart disease, eating one to two servings of fish a week could reduce your risk of dying of a heart attack.
+If you're worried about your heart health, eating at least two servings of fish a week could reduce your risk of heart disease.

-Some people are concerned that mercury or other contaminants in fish may outweigh its heart-healthy benefits.
-However, when it comes to a healthier heart, the benefits of eating fish usually outweigh the possible risks of exposure to contaminants.
+Some people are concerned about mercury or other contaminants in seafood.
+However, the benefits of eating fish as part of a healthy diet usually outweigh the possible risks of exposure to contaminants.
 Find out how to balance these concerns with adding a healthy amount of fish to your diet.

 Omega-3 fatty acids are a type of unsaturated fatty acid that may reduce inflammation throughout the body.
 Inflammation in the body can damage your blood vessels and lead to heart disease and strokes.

-Eating at least one to two servings a week of fish, particularly fish that's rich in omega-3 fatty acids, appears to reduce the risk of heart disease, particularly sudden cardiac death.
+Eating at least two servings a week of fish, particularly fish that's rich in omega-3 fatty acids, appears to reduce the risk of heart disease, particularly sudden cardiac death.

-The risk of getting too much mercury or other contaminants from fish is generally outweighed by the health benefits that omega-3 fatty acids have.
+For most adults, the risk of getting too much mercury or other contaminants from fish is generally outweighed by the health benefits of omega-3 fatty acids.
 The main types of toxins in fish are mercury, dioxins and polychlorinated biphenyls (PCBs).
 The amount of toxins depends on the type of fish and where it's caught.

 Mercury occurs naturally in small amounts in the environment.
 But industrial pollution can produce mercury that accumulates in lakes, rivers and oceans, which turns up in the food fish eat.
 When fish eat this food, mercury builds up in the bodies of the fish.

-Still, the Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA) recommend that these groups limit the amount of fish they eat:
+The FDA and the Environmental Protection Agency (EPA) recommend that the following groups limit the amount of fish they eat:

 - Women who are pregnant or trying to become pregnant